What is the Cerro Coso Community College Federal Title IV code?

 The Federal Title IV code for Cerro Coso College is: 010111

 Who can assist me with any FAFSA questions I might have?

 The Federal Student Aid Information Center (FSAIC) at 1-800-4-FED-AID (1-800-433-3243) can assist you with questions about the FAFSA on the Web or paper application process or about federal student financial aid in general.
 In addition, FAFSA on the Web filers can get help at studentaid.gov

 Why does the Department of Education ask for income information from the year before I go to school?

-The Department of Education has done studies which have determined time and time again that verifiable income tax information from the base year (for example, 2005 for the 2006-07 award year) or (2006 for the 2007-2008 award year) is more accurate than projected information when determining and calculating the Expected Family Contribution (EFC).
+The Department of Education has done studies which have determined time and time again that verifiable income tax information from the base year (For example, 2020 for the 2021-2022 aid year OR 2021 for the 2022-2023 aid year) is more accurate than projected information when determining and calculating the Expected Family Contribution (EFC).

 What should I (the student) do if my family has special circumstances that aren't mentioned in the application?

 You should file the FAFSA using the base year's information that is required.
 However if you or your family has unusual circumstances (such as loss of employment, loss of benefits, death, or divorce) you should talk to the financial aid administrator (FAA) at the school you plan to attend.
 If your family's circumstances have changed from the base year, you may file a Petition for Special Circumstances form and submit it to the FAA at your Financial Aid Office.
 The FAA may decide on a case-by-case basis to adjust data elements used to calculate your EFC.
 Any adjustment the FAA makes must relate only to your individual circumstances, and not to any conditions that exist for a whole class of students.
 The FAA's decision is final, and cannot be appealed to the U.S. Department of Education.

 What's the difference between cash support and in-kind support?